 We like romance.
 And we like adventure.
 The perfect combination of these two is what dictates our travels, and we seek them in every experience, even the everyday ones.
-While spending a few months in the UK this autumn, we knew we wanted to explore some of the areas we hadn’t seen before.
-So when the opportunity came for us to go on a short campervan adventure, we were instantly ready to go.
-It was time to plan a Two Drifters’ style romantic UK road trip.
+While spending a few months in the UK in autumn 2016, we knew we wanted to explore some of the areas we hadn’t seen before.
+We’ve seen a great deal of Scotland, but we love mountains.
+So when the opportunity came for us to go on a short campervan adventure, we were instantly ready to go and we knew where we’d travel.
+It was time to plan a Two Drifters’ style romantic Wales road trip.

 1.Choose the most beautiful, romantic home on wheels